sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 Please point out errors if any.
 Thanks in advance.

 1. For the future readers reading this question, OP may mean we should derive $x=[z]$ from the assumption of $z$ instead of the converse direction in the reference lecture p36 where ['o/w' may mean otherwise](https://www.abbreviations.com/serp.php?st=O%2FW).
 2. If someone is interested about this QA, [this similar SO QA](https://stackoverflow.com/a/42565842/21294350) may be helpful which uses *one more simpler grammar*.

+The above link is similar to [what wikipedia says](https://en.wikipedia.org/wiki/Zermelo%27s_theorem_(game_theory)#Details) (See the first question answer) with more details.
+They both consider 3 cases W(in)/T(ie)/L(ose).
+This is same as what Ross Millikan says.
+(Hope the above comments help you.)

+If someone is same as me to have questions in the proof of 'Fundamental Theorem for Win-Lose Games' in [mcs.pdf](https://courses.csail.mit.edu/6.042/spring17/mcs.pdf) and found this QA, I think this part in the book may be not friendly because it use the same symbol for one move and the game starting with that move, e.g. $M_0$ in 'Now if there is a move $M_0\in G$ where the second player in $M_0$ has a winning strategy,'.
+But as a whole, mcs is good.

+abbr:
+DMIA -> Discrete_Mathematics_and_Its_Applications
 # outline
 much of chapter 2,5,6 have been learned before.
 - By [this](https://www.reddit.com/r/learnmath/comments/s4hunt/how_long_does_it_take_for_average_person_to_learn/)